For teenagers, the stakes are high when it comes to risky behavior.

 And yet, teens seem hardwired to push boundaries and take risks.

-According to Scott Swartwelder, professor of psychology at Duke University Medical Center, it’s more than hormones that spur teens to seek thrills.
+According to Scott Swartzwelder, professor of psychiatry at Duke University Medical Center, it’s more than hormones that spur teens to seek thrills.

 In his book What Are They Thinking?!
 The Straight Facts about the Risk-Taking, Social-Networking, Still-Developing Teen Brain, Swartzwelder and co-author Aaron M. White explore the neuroscience behind teen behavior.

 “It is true that adolescents are more risk prone,” Swartzwelder says.
 “A lot of people think it’s because they feel invincible and think nothing can hurt them.
 That’s actually not true.
 If anything, they feel even more vulnerable to things going wrong and bad things happening than adults do.”

 Here, Swartzwelder shares three things that conspire to make teens more prone to risk.

 During adolescent years, the frontal lobes of the brain are undergoing intense development.
 This is the region of the brain that enables us to self-monitor, self-regulate and suppress behavior that is inappropriate, ill advised or not thought through.
 When adults are faced with a risk, our frontal lobes kick in and make us ask ourselves, “Do I really want to do that?”
 Teens, not so much.

 “They don’t have that behavioral self-regulation.
 The circuits in the brain are not in the fully formed adult state,” Swartzwelder says.
 “That’s one reason that they make decisions that lead to greater risk.”

 In general, human behavior is controlled by a balance of reinforcement and punishment.
 We tend to do what brings us pleasure and avoid what causes pain.
 During adolescence, the same rules apply, but the balance is skewed.